BidiptoSarkar/BidiptoSarkar/README.md

 🎓 Currently pursuing BTech in Information Technology
 💻 Comfortable coding in Python
-🌱 Actively strengthening my CS fundamentals and problem-solving skills 🎯 Long-term goal: crack GATE CSE and pursue an MTech at IISc Bangalore ⚡ Always open to learning new tools, languages, and ways of thinking about problems
+🌱 Actively strengthening my CS fundamentals and problem-solving skills ⚡ Always open to learning new tools, languages, and ways of thinking about problems
 <br>
 Tech Stack